Updated: May 31

 One of my favorite summertime birds is the hummingbird.
-It is a fantastic pollinator and it always makes me joyful to see them.
-I prefer to use plants to attract hummingbirds, rather than to put out the typical sugar water.
+It is a fantastic pollinator, and it always makes me joyful to see them.
+I prefer to use plants to attract hummingbirds rather than to put out the typical sugar water.

-Hummingbirds are often a major source of pollination for a variety of flowers, shrubs and trees.
+Hummingbirds are often a major source of pollination for a variety of flowers, shrubs, and trees.
 In fact, according to the USDA Forest Service, “In the continental United States, hummingbirds are key in wildflower pollination.”

-Brightly-colored flowers that are tubular hold the most nectar and are particularly attractive to hummingbirds.
+Brightly colored flowers that are tubular hold the most nectar and are particularly attractive to hummingbirds.

-What types of flowers attracts hummingbirds?
+What types of flowers attract hummingbirds?